piratefsh/image-uploader/README.md

 # Image Uploader Flask App
 A super simple image uploader.
 Takes either an image file or url and saves it to server, and serves it back on this CORS friendly server.

+Stores up to 500 images, then starts to cull them.

 ## Install

 ```